Kalighat: Kalika Temple

 Kalighat temple has references in 15th century texts.
 The original temple was a small hut.
 The present temple was built by the Sabarna Roy Choudhury family of Barisha in 1809.
 They offered 595 bighas of land to the Temple deity so that worship and service could be continued smoothly.
 It is believed by some scholars that the name Calcutta was derived from Kalighat.
 Historically, traders halted at Kalighat to pay patronage to the goddess.
 The temple was initially on the banks of Hooghly.
 The river over a period of time has moved away from the temple.
 The temple is now on the banks of a small canal called Adi Ganga, connecting to Hooghly.
 The present Dakshina Kali idol of touchstone was created in 1570 CE by two saints - Brahmananda Giri and Atmaram Giri based on the idol of Mata Bhuvaneshwari, the Kuladevi of Sabarna Roy Choudhury family.
 It was Padmabati Devi, the mother of Laksmikanta Roy Choudhury who discovered the fossils of Sati's finger in a lake called Kalikunda.
 This made Kalighat as one of the 51 Shakta pithas.

+Shyam Rai Temple

+In 1843, Babu Uday Narayan Mondal, a scion of the Bawali Raj family, commissioned the Shyam Rai Temple, in the Kalighat Temple complex itself.
+It stands as the sole Vaishnavite temple dedicated to Radha Krishna in Kalighat.
+Later, Madan Koley of Saha Nagar, and a distant relative of the family later constructed the Dol Mancha of the Temple in 1858.